 It lets you display your most popular posts by daily traffic or overall traffic (there’s no comment popularity option, though — you’ll need a different plugin for that).

-Top 10 works with regular blog posts, as well as any custom post types that you’re using.
+Top 10 works with regular blog posts, as well as any custom post types you’re using.

 You have a good amount of control over your popular posts list, with the option to choose whether or not to include:

-Finally, Top 10 also comes with some performance features, like the ability to cache popular post output and periodically “clean” your database by deleting database data that’s more than 90 days old.
+Finally, Top 10 also comes with some performance features, such as the ability to cache popular post output and periodically ‘clean’ your database by deleting database data that’s more than 90 days old.

 How It Works